Cranberry Mountain Wildlife Management Area, New York

 Says NYDEC biologist Nate Ermer, “We’re looking to create a two-tiered shrub layer through tree removal.”
-In the wake of the brontosaurus, low-bush and high-bush blueberry and other native shrubs will grow back with renewed vigor, along with witch hazel (a shrubby tree) as well as the dense shoots of red maples, oaks, and other larger trees.
+In the wake of the brontosaurus, low-bush and high-bush blueberry and other native shrubs will grow back with renewed vigor, along with witch hazel (a shrubby tree) as well as dense shoots of red maples, oaks, and other larger trees.
 Non-native invasive shrubs provide food and habitat for wildlife on the WMA, and these were chewed down to get them to grow back more densely and to give the native shrubs on the site a chance to compete and thrive in the sunlight that can now make it down to ground level.

 Amanda Cheeseman, a graduate student in the State University of New York College of Environmental Science and Forestry, is studying the ecology of New England cottontails in the Hudson Valley, and Cranberry WMA is a key study site.

 Visitors use an extensive trail system at Cranberry Mountain WMA for hiking, cross-country skiing, and hunting.
 Folks should see a much greater variety of wildlife following the recent habitat work.